moeTsai/Accounting-System/README.md

 # Accouting-System

-This is an accouting system for a meat floss shop.
+This is an accouting system for a pork floss shop.

 # from the directory